 Selected Coverdell Fellows will have the opportunity to work towards a Juris Doctor (JD), Master of Laws (LLM) in Dispute Resolution or Transnational Law, or Master of Legal Studies (MLS).

-Each Coverdell Fellow admitted to the College of Law as either a full-time or part-time student will be awarded a Law School Peace Corps Fellows Scholarship of up to 25 percent of tuition per semester.
+Each Coverdell Fellow admitted to the College of Law as either a full-time or part-time student will be awarded a Law School Peace Corps Fellows Scholarship of 25 percent of tuition per year.
 All fellows will be considered for additional merit-based scholarships.

 Internships in underserved communities are an integral part of each fellow's degree.
 By sharing their Peace Corps experience and global perspective with the communities they serve here in the United States, returned volunteers are supporting the Peace Corps' Third Goal commitment to strengthen Americans' understanding of the world and its people.
 Professional placements at non-profits and government organizations also help students further develop their skills.